ebuchman/blog/content/posts/ethical-investing.md

 In the US, the [iShares ESG ETF][iShares US] and the [Vanguard ESG ETF][Vanguard US] (Vanguard is second only to Black Rock) are dominated, unsurprisingly, by big tech.
+Apple and Microsoft top both ETFs, followed more or less by Google, Amazon, and Facebook.
+I suppose this is some recognition that Microsoft and Apple are perhaps the most socially responsible large companies in America?
+Could be.
-Of the big five FAAMG, Apple seems to be the most socially responsible, followed by Microsoft, and they top both ETFs.
-Along with the FAAMG, both ETFs also have Tesla, JP Morgan, VISA, and NVIDIA in their top 10 holdings.
+Along with the FAAMG companies, both ETFs also have Tesla, JP Morgan, VISA, and NVIDIA in their top 10 holdings.

 It's hard to imagine companies more threatening to the social fabric of sustainable economic societies than Google, Facebook, and Amazon.
 Google (largely through Youtube) and Facebook are actively enabling, if not encouraging, psychological warfare that is devastating the mental health of younger generations and wreaking havoc on the foundations of democracy.
-Facebook,  especially, is engaged in a perverse and insiduous evil, a form of digital and psychological colonialism that will have lasting effects on the moral and motivational structure of society.
+Facebook,  especially, is engaged in a perverse and insidious evil, a form of digital and psychological colonialism that will have lasting effects on the moral and motivational structure of society.
 And then there's Amazon, slowly and steadily consuming the entire global supply chain, all but extinguishing local commerce.
 The anti-competitiveness of Amazon is the stuff of legend.